zotonic/zotonic/doc/user-guide/datamodel.rst

 Pages
 -----

-Resources are the main building block of Zotonic's :ref:`data model
+Resources are the main building block of Zotonic's data model.
-<guide-domain-model>`.
-For simplicity of communication, a resource is
+For simplicity of communication, a resource is often referred to as a page.
-often referred to as a page.
 Every resource usually has its own page on the web site, which is the *HTML representation* of the resource.

 A resource can have multiple representations, for example ``application/json``.